No makes found.

 Most cars and trucks today have four brake discs, one for each wheel in the front of the vehicle and one for each wheel in the rear of the vehicle.
 However, a lot of vehicles have rear drums instead of brake discs.
 In this case, the vehicle will have two front brake rotors and two rear brake drums.

-Types of Brake Rotors
+Types of brake rotors

 The vast majority of automotive brake rotors are made from cast iron; however there are many different variations in the design and appearance.
 Let’s go over the most common types of brake discs used in today’s cars and trucks.

-Solid Vs. Vented Brake Rotors
+Solid and Vented Brake Rotors

 The term “solid rotor” refers to a disc that has no vents.
 This type of brake rotor was the standard for many years, and can still be found on some vehicles today (although more often as a rear brake rotor).
-The downside to this rotor is its inability to dissipate the heat created from the braking process efficiently.
+The downside to this rotor is its inability to efficiently dissipate the heat created from the braking process.
 Heat is the enemy of proper braking, as excessive heat can cause the brake pads to lose their friction capability, resulting in brake fade.

 Vented brake discs were developed to combat this issue; these brake rotors have cooling fins placed in between the two sides of the disc.
 These fins allow for air to flow through the disc aiding in the cooling process, resulting in reduced brake fade and better heat dissipation.
 Vented discs are now widely used, and are the most common type of brake rotor found in the front of modern vehicles.